tonytomov/jqGrid/README.md

 Free jqGrid can be used *for free*.
 You can still donate by sending money via Paypal to oleg.kiriljuk@ok-soft-gmbh.com with the comment "free jqGrid".

+One can install the package with respect of [bower](http://bower.io/search/?q=free-jqgrid) by using "bower install free-jqgrid" or from [NuGet](https://www.nuget.org/packages/free-jqGrid) by using "Install-Package free-jqGrid".

 ### Compatibility with jqGrid 4.7.0

 * the default values of some option of jqGrid are changed (see detailed description below). **If you need to use other values as new defaults then you should include the option explicitly as parameters.**